Ty France Preview, Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.99 team ERA ranks ninth across all league pitching staffs.
+- The Astros' 4.00 team ERA ranks 10th among all MLB pitching staffs.

-- Astros pitchers combine to rank 22nd in baseball in home runs given up (199 total, 1.3 per game).
+- Astros pitchers combine to give up 200 total home runs at a clip of 1.3 per game (to rank 22nd in the league).

 © 2023 Data Skrive.
 All rights reserved.